 - Outer layer: The outer layer covers the bladder.
 It has fat, fibrous tissue, and blood vessels.

-Bladder location in men
+Bladder location in men and women.

 Photos from Cancer.Gov

 - Finding blood in your urine (which may make the urine look rusty or darker red)

 - Feeling an urgent need to empty your bladder